MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/set-up-content-understanding.md

 1. On the confirmation page, select **Done**.

-1. You'll be returned to your **Automate content understanding** page.
-From this page, you can select **Manage** to make any changes to your configuration settings.
+1. You'll be returned to your **Use content AI with Microsoft Syntex** page.
+From this page, you can select **Manage Microsoft Syntex** to make any changes to your configuration settings.

 If you plan to use the pay-as-you-go preview, see [Configure Microsoft Syntex for Azure pay-as-you-go billing](syntex-azure-billing.md).